Thu Minh: 1990s – early 2000s: Diversity

 During the period of 1990s and before 2001, Thu Minh often performed classic songs, traditional pre-war and love songs.
 Some which still get the audience's preference include "Thousand purple revenue" by musician Hoang Trong, "The Shadow of the Kapok Tree" by musician Phan Huynh Dieu, "Giọt mưa thu" of musician Dang The Phong,"Thuyền viễn xứ" of composer Pham Duy,"Thời hoa đỏ" ("The Red Flower") of poet Thanh Tung.
 In addition, foreign songs like "the seasonal flowers Domino" had been broadcast repeatedly on the governed Broadcast VTV.
 She also performed English classic hits of divas such as Whitney Houston and Celine Dion to appreciative live audiences.
 Especially, since then, her singing techniques and style has been strongly influenced by her biggest idol, Whitney Houston.

 In 2001, she produced her first album Ước mơ (Dream) including her first hit single, "Nhớ anh" ("Missing you").
 This was covered from the original version of male singer Ky Phuong and achieved remarkable recognition in the top ten favourite songs of the year voted by audience through Làn Sóng Xanh in 2001.
 The English version was made in her fifth album, What if, in 2004.

 Until 2004, the first private concert supported and organised by Friends program organized by HTV Broadcast for the intention of Vietnam–China cultural exchange with the presence of singer Fann Wong.
-This was a disadvantage for Thu Minh as she did not have much support and experienced guidance from someone in the entertainment industry when the sound system as well as its rotating stage did not lend itself to singing alone.
+This was a disadvantage for Thu Minh as she did not have much support and experienced guidance from someone in the entertainment industry when the sound system and its rotating stage did not lend itself to singing alone.